yugabyte/yugabyte-db/docs/content/v2.6/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 - [Accessing and configuring Yugabyte Platform](#accessing-and-configuring-yugabyte-platform)
 - Optionally, [upgrading the Yugabyte Platform instance](#upgrading-the-yugabyte-platform-instance)

 ### Installing the Operator

 You can install the Yugabyte Platform Operator via the OpenShift web console or command line.

 #### How to Use the OpenShift Web Console

 You can install the Yugabyte Platform Operator as follows:

-- Login to the OpenShift Container Platform (OCP) cluster’s web console using admin credentials (for example, kube:admin).
+- Login to the OpenShift Container Platform (OCP) cluster's web console using admin credentials (for example, kube:admin).
 - Navigate to the **Operators > OperatorHub**, search for Yugabyte Platform Operator, and then open it to display details about the operator, as shown in the following illustration:

 ![Operator](/images/ee/openshift-operator.png)